imagov/example-gem-keycloak/README.md

 ---
 ## Description

-This is a simple example of how to build an application using the Keycloak gem and using the views from your own application.
+This is a simple example of how to build an application using [gem Keycloak](https://github.com/imagov/keycloak) and using the views from your own application.

 ## Step by Step